PalSubham/PalSubham.github.io/README.md

 We are using flask for backend.

 The genarated color can be downloaded as PNG file with name containing hex code.

+uWSGI server is used which will also periodically delete the generated PNG files using timer.